Alexey-Shakhov/mad-scientists/README.md

 # mad-scientists
-A toy microservice in Ruby
+Mad Scientists is a toy microservice written in Ruby with Sinatra and Sequel that allows users to fetch and manage data about mad scientists and their unbelievable devices using REST API requests.

 ## Installation
 ```shell